Ne0bliviscaris/Job-Search-Tool/README.md

 Organizer for job searching across multiple sites.
 Fetch offers, measure recruitment progress, collect info about potential employer

+# TODO:
+- Multi website support
+- Save to file function
+- Sync with file
+- Move out of date files to archive
+- Add buttons to fetch records and save them to file

-Changelog:
+# Changelog:
 27.08.2024
--Moved to Streamlit
+- Moved to Streamlit
--Added function to turn records into dataframe 26.08.2024
+- Added function to turn records into dataframe 26.08.2024
--Introduced JobRecord class to handle HTML records
+- Introduced JobRecord class to handle HTML records